Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 Now that I’m back on the East Coast, I’ve been longing to return, even if just for a weekend.

 There are several regions of the Outer Banks that are popular with visitors, especially in the summer.
 Some of the most easily accessible areas are Duck, Kitty Hawk, Nags Head, and Corolla.
-While vacation rentals are the most popular form of accommodation, there are also hundreds of hotels you can choose from in any area of the islands.

 White Mountains, New Hampshire